liflab/beepbeep-3-book/markdown/use-cases/README.md

 In this context, a general rule, which can apply to any numerical field, identifies whenever a data value starts to deviate from its current trend:

-Query 5.
-Notify the user when an observed data field is three standard deviations above or below its mean.
+- Notify the user when an observed data field is three standard deviations above or below its mean.

 We call such computations trend queries, as they relate a field in the current event to an aggregation function applied on the past values of that field.
 Trend queries can be made more complex, and correlate values found in multiple events, such as the following:

-Query 6.
-Notify the user when two out of three successive data points lie more than two standard deviations from the mean on the same side of the mean line.
+- Notify the user when two out of three successive data points lie more than two standard deviations from the mean on the same side of the mean line.

 Although our example query does not specify it, this aggregation can be computed over a window as defined in our previous use case, such as the past 100 events, or events of the past hour.

-A *slice* query is the application of the same computation over multiple subsets (slices) of the input stream.
-In the present use case, assuming that the HL7 stream contains interleaved messages about multiple patients, a possible slice query could be to perform the outlier analysis mentioned above for each patient.

-Let us show how Query 6 can be computed using chains of function processors.
-We can reuse the statistical moment processor En(x) defined above, and use it for the average (n = 1) and standard deviation (n = 2).
-Equipped with such processors, the desired property can be evaluated by the graph shown in the next figure.
+Let us show how this query can be computed using chains of function processors.
+We can reuse the statistical moment processor E<sup>*n*</sup>(*x*) defined above.
+Equipped with such processors, the desired property can be evaluated by the graph shown in the next figure ([⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/hl7/StdevExample.java)
+).

 ![The chain of processors for Query 6.](hl7/query-4.png)

 The input trace is divided into four copies.
 The first copy is subtracted by the statistical moment of order 1 of the second copy, corresponding to the distance of a data point to the mean of all data points that have been read so far.
 This distance is then divided by the standard deviation (computed form the third copy of the trace).
 An `ApplyFunction` processor then evaluates whether this value is greater than the constant trace with value 1.

 The result is a trace of Boolean values.
 This trace is itself forked into two copies.
-One of these copies is sent into a Trim processor, that removes the first event of the input trace; both paths are sent to a processor computing their logical conjunction.
-Hence, an output event will have the value > whenever an input value and the next one are both more than two standard deviations from the mean.
+One of these copies is sent into a `Trim` processor, that removes the first event of the input trace; both paths are sent to a processor computing their logical conjunction.
+Hence, an output event will have the value `true` whenever an input value and the next one are both more than two standard deviations from the mean.

-Note how this chain of processors involves events of two different types: turquoise pipes carry events consisting of a single numerical value, while grey pipes contain Boolean events.

 ## Online Auction System